zranger1/PixelTeleporter/README.md

 **PixelTeleporter is now a Processing library!**
 See the new installation and usage instructions below.
 Being a library makes many things easier going forward.
-Your sketch code will require a lot less boilerplate, the examples are easily accessible through the Processing UI, and it will be way,way easier to add and improve features without breaking anybody's scripts.
+Your sketch code will require a lot less boilerplate, the examples are easily accessible through the Processing UI, and it will be way, way easier to add and improve features without breaking anybody's scripts.

 This time though, exisiting scripts will need minor changes to work with the library version -- see the examples and the Javadoc for details.
 The "old" version of PixelTeleporter is still available on the "archive" branch of the [git repository](https://github.com/zranger1/PixelTeleporter).